 It is important to pay close attention to the terms and expressions that are specific to the particular commercial deal being documented in the contract.
 This is not to say that you should skim over general definitions, of course not, but the “deal specific” terms which you are defining are especially important and should be well thought out and, you guessed it, clearly written.
 For example, in a share sale agreement, the “Sale Shares” ought to be appropriately defined.
 Are all shares held by the seller in a specified company being sold or only particular shares specified by reference to share certificate numbers?

-Something else to be mindful of is 'unnecessary defining'.
+Something else to be mindful of is ‘unnecessary defining’.
 In the age of precedents, you should make sure that the definitions in the contract are relevant and actually used in the body of the agreement.
-For instance, there is no point including and defining "Termination Payment" if that terms is seen nowhere else in the document and no termination payment is even being paid.
+For instance, there is no point including and defining “Termination Payment” if that term is seen nowhere else in the document and no termination payment is even being paid.

 The rule about checking your contract for redundant definitions extends to unnecessary clauses too.
 Precedents are a fantastic tool, particularly if you are unfamiliar with what a contract ought to look like, but beware, it is incredibly rare to be able to use a precedent “as is” and change nothing.
 It is also paramount that you familiarise yourself with your legal software and understand when to use short form or long form contracts.